dlcs/book/API_Reference/batch.md

 ### superseded

 Has this batch been superseded by another?
 An image can only be associated with one active batch at a time.
 If no images are associated with this batch, then it has been superseded by one or more later batches.
-The DLCS does notupdate this property automatically, you can force an update by POSTing to the /test resource of a batch.
+The DLCS does not update this property automatically, you can force an update by POSTing to the /test resource of a batch.

 | domain      | range       | readonly | writeonly |